Harvey's: 1959 and 1960s: inception and growth

 The first Harvey's location was opened on April 1, 1959, at the southeast corner of Yonge Street and Observatory Lane in Richmond Hill, Ontario, on a 10 acre parcel of land purchased from the owner of a bankrupt Dairy Queen.
 The location was initially expected to be seasonal, based on the precedent of the local Dairy Queen location, but it was successful enough to remain open year-round.
 The first franchised location was on the company owned property on Avenue Road.
 Subsequently, the land was purchased for additional locations to be developed and franchised in Etobicoke, Hamilton and Scarborough.

 In 1959, Harvey's introduced three original concepts in the drive-in take-out business.
 The first concept was for a customer to order, purchase and obtain a receipt, which was placed on the topping counter.
 The cash was immediately placed in the cash register, thereby controlling and monitoring cash, and keeping theft to a minimum.
-The second concept was to have the customer move along the counter, following his/her receipt, and then, at his/her request, have an employee customize his/her hamburger with a variety of toppings.
+The second concept was to have the customer move along the counter, following their receipt, and then, at their request, have an employee customize their hamburger with a variety of toppings.
 The third concept — developed for its full-line Swiss Chalet restaurants in Montreal — was to purchase potatoes from Prince Edward Island, have the franchisee wash and cut the fresh potatoes into oversized chips with skin on, and then deep-fry and serve the chips on-site.
 This approach was a distinction between thin pre-frozen and pre-cut French Fries of unknown origin that were being sold at the time.
 Ten years later, under different management, the number of toppings was substantially increased, and pre-frozen and pre-cut string French Fries were introduced, replacing the freshly cut PEI potato.